-Whether you want to set up an email account, learn about online shopping or even just find out a bit more about the internet.
-Whatever your query, our team of Digital Champions will be on hand to help you on a one-to-one basis.
-You don’t have to book onto the session – simply turn up on the day and we’ll be happy to help.
+Whether you want to set up an email account, learn about online shopping or start using Facebook, our team of Digital Champions will be on hand to help you on a one-to-one basis.
+You don’t have to book or stay for the whole session – just turn up on the day and we’ll be happy to help.